 Date Written: 2020

-In most over-the-counter (OTC) markets, a few dealers build large research teams and account for major proportions of customer trades.
-We endogenize dealer expertise and size in a model in which each customer values such expertise and can choose one dealer with whom to trade.
-The equilibrium market structure is driven by two countervailing effects when more customers concentrate in a dealer: the dealer acquires more expertise and enjoys greater bargaining power, with the former effect benefiting and the latter hurting these customers.
-Multiple equilibria emerge and ex-ante identical dealers may differ substantially in equilibrium.
-While social welfare always increases when customers concentrate in fewer dealers, customers fare better in equilibria with intermediate levels of concentration.
-Scarcity of public information tends to intensify market concentration and inefficient dealers can capture more customers.
+In most over-the-counter markets, a few dealers build large research teams and account for major proportions of customer trades.
+We endogenize dealer expertise and size in a model in which each customer values such expertise and chooses one dealer to trade with.
+In equilibrium, when a dealer attracts more customers, she acquires more expertise and enjoys greater market power, with the former effect benefiting whereas the latter hurting her customers.
+Ex ante identical dealers may differ in equilibrium.
+While social welfare increases with customers’ concentration, customers themselves fare better with intermediate levels of concentration.
+Improved transparency tends to reduce market concentration.

 Suggested Citation: Suggested Citation